illinois-cs241/illinois-cs241.github.io/_pages/quiz_topics.md

 title: Quiz Topics
 ---

-## Use CBTF website for to book a slot.
+## Use the CBTF website to book a slot.

 * Slots are in limited supply!
 Book yours today!  [https://cbtf.engr.illinois.edu/](CBTF website)
 * Miss your slot?
 Visit CBTF as soon as possible.